Sad girl on her couch looking at her phone in the dark representing Long Distance Relationship Breakup

 In these kinds of situations, I recommend that couples work with an experienced couples therapist or relationship coach who can help them determine the root cause of their challenges and give them tools to help address them.

-4 Questions to Ask Yourself When Your Long Distance Relationship is in Trouble
+4 Questions to Ask Yourself When Your Long Distance Relationship Is in Trouble

 1. What is your relationship like when you are physically together?